edmundeisenberg/transcript2sub/README.md

 More details:
 [HTML](https://www.w3schools.com/jsref/prop_element_offsettop.asp) (more in left side-bar) | [CSS](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp)

+Information on HTML5 video playback and navigation may be found on [w3schools.com](w3schools.com) and [developer.mozilla.org](developer.mozilla.org).

 One potential hurdle in applying locally-hosted VTT tracks to remotely-hosted video is [cross-origin in/compatibility](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 I have, for example, succeeded in applying local tracks to IEEE-hosted video using a local development server but not using a Laughing Squid server.